After death - dealing with an estate

 How to deal with the estate of a person who has died

 When someone dies there are a lot of practical things to do and it can be difficult to know where to start.
-Some people get a solicitor to sort out all the property and possessions and for some estates this may be wise especially if there is a privately owned home or land and shares and investments.
+Some people get a solicitor to sort out all the property and possessions.
+For some estates this may be wise especially if there is a privately owned home or land and shares and investments.

 You may be able to deal with some matters yourself.